vwkd/immersive-chinese-to-anki/README.md

 You can create subdecks for each type of content and lesson, e.g. `IC::Serial Course::A::Lesson 1`, `IC::Pronunciation::Lesson 1`, etc.

 You can create a new Card Type for each type of content (Serial Course, Vocabulary, Pronunciation).
-See [card-templates](card-templates) for an example that looks like IC and plays the fast audio on the front.
+See [card-templates](card-templates) for an example that looks like Immersive Chinese and plays the fast audio on the front.
 Use it together with a new Deck Option that disables automatic audio playing.
 You can apply the Deck Option to all subdecks as well.

 Note, Anki falsely reports unused Media if the audio field contains only the filepath and the `[sound: ..]` directive is in the Card Template.